 The only way she’ll come to you and actually absorb your thoughts, opinions, and advice is if the two of you have an amazing bond, leading her to value and seek out your guidance!

 3 Simple Steps to Gain Parental Influence

-To reach that level of relationship, there are some steps you should take.
 A healthy parent-child relationship may happen by chance, however, it typically takes work.
 Particularly if you and your child are different, and/or do not see eye to eye.

 In that case, the bond can still be achieved, but it will require more intentionality on your part.

 Let’s talk about a few ways you can build that bond so the ties the bind are strong.

 I love talking about learning your child’s love languages here on Faithful Parenting!
 You can buy your child a gift every time you leave the house, but if her love language isn’t Gifts, her heart is left yearning.

 You can tell her all the nicest things, but if her love language is Quality Time and you’re not getting alone with her enough, the nice things you say mean less.

 Every child on the face of the earth needs snuggles, hugs, kind words, quality time, acts of service, and an occasional gift.
 However, we all have an inner language we ache to hear.
 One that will make a greater impact than anything else.

 Learn your child’s love language so you can speak love in a way she feels and understands it!